tukanuk/visualMIDIcompare/README.md

 The current version of VACUUM 0.1 inspects an audio file, detects small differences in simple audio files and display the results graphically.
 Future versions will handle the full complexity of our audio files and allows us to quickly compare the effectiveness of our construction techniques.

 VACUUM 0.1 is a `Jupyter Notebook` based series of Python scripts that makes use of the `Librosa`, `matplotlib` and `OpenCV` libraries.
 VACUUM takes advantage of Python virtual environment tool `venv` to make gathering dependencies and installinbg on a new machine simple.

+If you're reading this now you are seeing that I had to hit a deadline and uploaded a messy repository.
+Sorry that you have to see that!
+By the time you come back, I'll have the place all cleaned up.

 ## Dependencies